What is parallel parenting and how does it differ from co-parenting?

 Step 4: Have a plan for cancellations or changes.

-These will happen for all sorts of reasons and you should both be clear of the way to address this.
+These will happen for all sorts of reasons, and you should both be clear about the way you should address this.
 Also, be very clear if cancelled time can be made up at a later date and when.

 Step 5: Have an agreed way to handle any disputes that may arise.

-No plan is 100% perfect so if you find yourself being drawn into a hostile conversation shut it down and seek professional help.
+No plan is 100% perfect and there is no full proof step-by-step guide for how to parallel parent.
+So, if you find yourself being drawn into a hostile conversation, shut it down and seek professional help.
 We offer one-hour coaching to help resolve any conflict.

 Co-parenting advice